pferreirafabricio/powershell-utils/README.md

 - [BuildWebpackSite.ps1](./BuildWebpackSite.ps1) - Build a Webpack project (like Vue or React)

-- [RemoveMergedBranches.ps1](./RemoveMergedBranches.ps1) - Remove all merged branches in a git repository (this script only remove merged branches and do not use the -D flag)
+- [RemoveMergedBranches.ps1](./RemoveMergedBranches.ps1) - Remove all merged branches in a git repository (this script only removes merged branches and does not use the -D flag)

+- [PreviousCommands.ps1](./PreviousCommands.ps1) - Returns a list of the previous commands (by default it'll return the last 20 commands)